Advantages of Getting a Reverse Mortgage Loan Now Rather Than Later

 - Use to pay for long-term care insurance (LTCI)

 - Use to pay for aging-in-place home renovations to create a safer, more comfortable living environment

 - Use to pay for health insurance while waiting for Medicare (62-65)*

-- Use to free yourself from the burden of fixed monthly mortgage payments by refinancing your traditional mortgage into a HECM
+- Use to free yourself from the burden of fixed monthly mortgage payment by refinancing your traditional mortgage into a payment optional HECM

 - Use to establish a rainy-day fund or to close gaps in your retirement cash flow